 The View To Mid-Decade Looks Better

 Given the company’s current problems, it would be easy to underestimate its long-term potential.
-But Bank of America should eventually reach the point, we figure within our 2014-2016 investment time frame, when its credit costs fall back to more normal, lower levels, reflecting changes in its lending practices and stronger economic activity; when the company eventually finds ways to offset the revenue lost due to recent financial reform measures; when better economic activity boosts loan demand; when a steeper yield curve supports a wider net interest margin and a pickup in net interest income; and when Bank of America’s legal and mortgage repurchase expenses moderate.
+But Bank of America is gradually approaching the point, we figure within our 2014-2016 investment time frame, when its credit costs fall back to normal, lower levels, reflecting changes in its lending practices and stronger economic activity; when the company eventually finds ways to offset the revenue lost due to recent financial reform measures; when better economic activity boosts loan demand; when a steeper yield curve supports a wider net interest margin and a pickup in net interest income; and when Bank of America’s legal and mortgage repurchase expenses moderate.
 Additionally, the acquisition of Merrill gives Bank of America the opportunity to sell bank products to Merrill customers who don’t bank with Bank of America and to sell Merrill’s investment products to Bank of America customers who don’t invest with Merrill.
-Bank of America also plans to expand its investment banking activities overseas, where it currently derives only about a quarter of its investment banking fees.
 And the company is working to lower its expense ratio, partly via workforce reductions.
 In 2011, it launched its New BAC program that aims to lower costs by $5 billion by 2014.